eszczepan/ted-cards/README.md

 # TedCards

-A web application that automatically generates educational flashcards from YouTube videos using artificial intelligence.
+A web application that automatically generates educational flashcards from YouTube videos and pasted Text using artificial intelligence.

 ## Table of Contents